 - Lung and airways diseases, such as asthma, cystic fibrosis, COPD, and interstitial lung diseases.
 Fluid buildup in the lungs or pulmonary embolism (a blood clot in your lungs) can also lead to respiratory failure.

 - Infections in your brain or spinal cord (such as meningitis), lungs (such as pneumonia), or airways (such as bronchiolitis).
+Watch this video to learn how infection with SARS-CoV-2, the virus responsible for COVID-19, can affect the lungs.

 - Airway blockages, such as when food or another object gets stuck in your airways or your epiglottis swells.
 Your epiglottis is the flap at the back of your throat that prevents food or drink from getting into your airways when you swallow.
 During obstructive sleep apnea, your upper airway becomes blocked repeatedly during sleep, reducing or completely stopping airflow.